hiroshi-teramoto/local_cohomology_mixed/example_divergent_diagram_j1.md

-Let us explain how to use the library by taking example_divergent_diagram_j1.exe (See 4.1.1 Example: Mather's lemma in the paper) as an example.
+Let us explain how to use the library by taking example_divergent_diagram_j1.exe (See 4.1.1 Example: Mather's lemma in TN2023) as an example.
 Specifically, this example involves several parameters and through this example you can learn how to handle that.
 For background, please refer to 4.1.1 Example: Mather's lemma.

 The purpose here is to classify $1$-jet of the divergent diagram
 $$\left( f_1; f_2 \right) \colon \left( \mathbb{R}, 0 \right) \xleftarrow{f_1} \left( \mathbb{R}^2, 0 \right) \xrightarrow{f_2} \left( \mathbb{R}, 0 \right)$$